core-elation/pihole-blocklists/README.md

 # pihole-blocklists
-An afggregate of domains to block via pi-hole from various sources.
+An aggregate of domains to block via pi-hole from various sources.

-References: